philosowaffle/peloton-to-garmin/docs/configuration/json.md

 ### Lap Types

 P2G supports several different strategies for creating Laps in Garmin Connect.
-If a certain strategy is not available is not available P2G will attempt to fallback to a different strategy.
+If a certain strategy is not available P2G will attempt to fallback to a different strategy.
 You can override this behavior by specifying your preferred Lap type in the config.
 When `PreferredLapType` is set, P2G will first attempt to generate your preferred type and then fall back to the default behavior if it is unable to.
 By default P2G will:

 1. First try to create laps based on `Class_Targets`
 1. Then try to create laps based on `Class_Segments`